Collecting Employer Information in Volunteer Registrations

 Next Steps for More Impactful Volunteer Registrations

-Including employer information in volunteer registrations offers a valuable opportunity for nonprofits to expand their networks and increase fundraising potential.
-By connecting with volunteers’ workplaces, organizations can unlock opportunities such as volunteer grants, volunteer time off, and even corporate partnerships.
+Including employer information in volunteer registrations presents a valuable opportunity for nonprofits to expand their networks and enhance their fundraising potential.
+By connecting with volunteers’ workplaces, organizations can unlock opportunities such as volunteer grants, time off for volunteering, and even corporate partnerships.

-For nonprofits looking to elevate their impact, taking the time to collect and leverage this information can make a significant difference.
+For nonprofits seeking to amplify their impact, investing time in collecting and leveraging this information can make a substantial difference.
 It’s a simple step that not only enhances the volunteer experience but also fosters stronger ties between nonprofits, volunteers, and their employers.

 Interested in securing additional support for your cause?
 Check out these additional resources to learn more: